hlavacs/ViennaEntityComponentSystem/README.md

 Note that since VECS does not know the component types you plan to add, it is your task to define a similar helper for each entity type, if you want to use them for tags.
 VECS supports creating tagged variants by offering a tag map, e.g.

-    using VeUserEntityTagMap = vtll::type_list<
+    using MyEntityTagMap = vtll::type_list<
       vtll::type_list< MyEntityTypeNode, vtll::type_list< TAG1, TAG2 > >
       //, ...
     >;

 For each entity type, you can note the tags that this type can have.
-In the above example, the type *MyEntityTypeNode* can have the tags TAG1 and TAG2.
-There are again two tag maps, one for the system, and one for the user space.
-At compile time, VECS takes all entity types from the list *VecsEntityTypeListWOTags* and expands all types with all possible tag combinations they can have.
-Thus, using the above example, the final list *VecsEntityTypeList* containing all entity types will also contain the following types:
+In the above example, the basic type *MyEntityTypeNode* can have the tags TAG1 and TAG2.
+Internally VECS creates entity types with the basic type (in the example *MyEntityTypeNode*) and all possible tag combinations.
+Thus, using the above example, the final list of all entity types will also contain the following types:

     vtll::type_list< MyComponentName, MyComponentPosition, MyComponentOrientation >;
     vtll::type_list< MyComponentName, MyComponentPosition, MyComponentOrientation, TAG1 >;
     vtll::type_list< MyComponentName, MyComponentPosition, MyComponentOrientation, TAG2 >;
     vtll::type_list< MyComponentName, MyComponentPosition, MyComponentOrientation, TAG1, TAG2 >;

-Furthermore, all tags from the tag maps are also copied to the global tag list *VecsEntityTagList*, which for the above example will also contain *TAG1* and *TAG2*.
+Furthermore, all tags from the partition's tag map are also copied to the partition's tag list *VecsEntityTagList<P>*, which for the above example will - amongst others - also contain *TAG1* and *TAG2*.
 Tags are useful for grouping entity types, since any of the above tagged entity type lands in its own table.
 You can create tagged entities like any normal entity:

     auto h1 = VecsRegistry<MyEntityTypeNode>{}.insert(MyComponentName{ "Node" }, MyComponentPosition{}, MyComponentOrientation{}, MyComponentTransform{});
     auto h2 = VecsRegistry<MyEntityTypeNodeTagged<TAG1>>{}.insert(MyComponentName{ "Node T1" }, MyComponentPosition{}, MyComponentOrientation{}, MyComponentTransform{});

 In this example, two entities derived from the same basic entity type *MyEntityTypeNode* are created, one without a tag, and one with a tag.
-As you can see, you do not have to specify any value for tags, nor will tag references be included when using iterators or ranges (this is true for any member of the list *VecsEntityTagList*).
+As you can see, you do not have to specify any value for tags, nor will tag references be included when using tuples, iterators or ranges.
 You can always add or remove tags from existing entities by calling the *transform()* function on their handles:

     VecsRegistry<MyEntityTypeNode>{}.transform(h2);